CarterEVERYTHING-Codes/ClassVote/README.md

 # ClassVote

 ClassVote is a real-time, interactive web application where users create or join voting sessions to collectively provide feedback, typically for presentations.
 Participants must set a unique nickname for the session before they can engage.
 This nickname cannot be changed later.
 Participants can cast "like" or "dislike" votes, and a live leaderboard tracks the scores.
 Session administrators have controls to manage the feedback rounds, sound settings, results visibility, presenter queues, kick participants, and end sessions.
 An overall leaderboard displays scores for all presenters once the queue is complete or the session ends.
-Users can sign in with Google to (eventually) associate sessions and scores with their account.
+Users can sign in with Google to associate sessions and scores with their account.

 ## Tech Stack